davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - Every public method in CommandService should represent a use case, and should be annotated with `@Transactional`
 - Methods in CommandService usually accepts a request Command class as parameter, as well as a `Principal`
 - CommandService should not contain business logic
+- CommandService returns the AggregateRoot's ID for creating objects, and return `void` for updating or deleting AggregateRoots
 - Please follow [requst process flow](./006_request_process_flow.md) on how to implement CommandServices

 Example [EquipmentCommandService](../src/test/java/deviceet/sample/equipment/command/EquipmentCommandService.java):